alaindanet/xStressorsStabBEFW/README.md

 # xStressorsStabBEFW

 This repo contains the simulation, the code, analysis and the manuscript of the
-study: "Danet, A, Kéfi, S, Johnson, T, F & Beckerman, A, P. Response diversity is a major driver of temporal stability in complex food webs."
+study: "Response diversity is a major driver of temporal stability in complex food webs."

 This work relies on simulations the dynamics of complex food-webs using the